hanruixuan/attention-based-MARL-framework/README.md

-# Attention-based VDN MARL Framework.
+# Attention-based VDN MARL Framework
 This repository utilizes the Attention-based VDN MARL to perform spectrum allocation and velocity level selection (Discrete Action Space).
 - The Python environment is Python 3.6 and higher and needs PyTorch and NumPy libraries.
 - This repo tests the Attention-based VDN MARL against a simulated cellular-connected UAM scenario
-- The ground cellular users are randomly positioned, their locations for training and evaluation are in (‘scenario_sim_training.txt‘) and ('scenario_sim_evaluation.txt')
+- The ground cellular users are randomly positioned, their locations for training and evaluation are in (scenario_sim_training.txt‘) and ('scenario_sim_evaluation.txt')
-- The aerial vehicles are assumed to moving between vertiports, and vertiports locations are shown in ('Multi_UAV_env.py')
+- The aerial vehicles are assumed to moving between vertiports, and vertiports locations are shown in (`Multi_UAV_env.py`)

 For the code, the 'main.py' file is the entry of the whole program and it will call the 'runner.py' file to let the DRL algorithm training and evaluation.